Why learn Italian?

-Not only does it help you in practical things such as bureaucracy, booking a room, or ordering food, but it also makes you deeply appreciate and understand Italian culture.
+Not only does it help you in practical things such as bureaucracy, booking a room, or ordering food, but it also makes you sincerely appreciate and understand Italian culture.

-For example, you can discover that pasta all’arrabbiata is called like this because it can be translated as “angry pasta”, referring to its spicy flavor.
+For example, you can discover that pasta all’arrabbiata is called this because it can be translated as “angry pasta,” referring to its spicy flavor.

-Or you can relate the pizza Quattro stagioni to the seasons of the year.
-It literally means “four season pizza”, and it is composed of four different toppings – each one celebrating one of the four seasons.
+Or you can relate the pizza Quattro stagioni to the year’s seasons.
+It means “four-season pizza,” composed of four different toppings, each celebrating one of the four seasons.

 Don’t be shy and dive into Italian culture and lifestyle once you are in Italy.

 Imagine how rewarding it can be to communicate with locals and feel like an Italian!

 You might love how Italian sounds, have a romantic affair with someone from Italy, or be passionate about learning popular foreign languages.

 In each case, learning Italian for passion gives you great motivation to take language lessons.

 How can you learn Italian?